 Two types of students plagiarize: 1) Students who do not know the meaning of plagiarism; 2) Students who intentionally or knowingly present someone else's work as their own.
 All students are expected to understand the meaning of plagiarism.
-The Social Work Department does not permit plagiarism.
-All students enrolled in SWK courses are required to use the APA citation style.
+The Department of Social Work does not permit plagiarism.
+All students enrolled in social work courses are required to use the APA citation style.
 Students will lose points on assignments if APA citation style is not used.
 APA manuals can be purchased in the bookstore.
 There is a copy on closed reserve in the library.
 Also refer to the Library resource for APA.
-You may also get help from University Writing Center hours during the spring semester are from 9 a.m. to 5 p.m.
-Monday through Thursday and 9 a.m. to 12 p.m. on Friday.
+You may also get help from University Writing Center.
 For an appointment, visit UNCP Writing Center.